suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/07-question-answering.md

-# Use Question Answering model with Language Studio
+# Module 07: Use Question Answering model with Language Studio

+## Lab overview
 In this exercise you will use Language Studio to create and train a knowledge base of question and answers that will be used by a customer services bot.
 Content for the knowledge base will come from an existing FAQ page from the web site of Margie’s Travel, a fictitious travel agency.
 You will then use Language Studio to see how it would work when used by customers.

 When implementing a bot, the first step is to create a knowledge base of question and answer pairs.
 This is used together with built-in natural language processing capabilities so that the bot can interpret questions and find the most appropriate answer for the user.